 1.3 Taichung Prefecture Hall

-Whitestone pillars, elaborate entrance, and intricate ornaments, Taichung Prefecture Hall is probably the crown jewel of Meiji architecture in the city.
+With white stone pillars, an elaborate entrance, and intricate ornaments, Taichung Prefecture Hall is probably the crown jewel of Meiji architecture in the city.
 The building has a street corner style configuration, with two sides extending back like wings, intended to make the structure even more imposing.

 During the Japanese era, this grandiose mansion was the seat of the Governor-General in Taichū Prefecture (former name of Taichung).
 The building was first constructed in 1913 but had its current appearance in 1934, after four expansions.
 Today, it’s used as the office of the city’s Urban Development Bureau and Environmental Protection Bureau.